CaFTRA: Frequency-Domain Correlation-Aware Feedback-Free MIMO Transmission and Resource Allocation for 6G and Beyond

 \subsection{Simulation Parameter Setting}

-Fig. \ref{fig:PCL} illustrates the simulation environment based on the Peng Cheng Laboratory scenario implemented in the Vienna 5G system-level simulator.
-The scenario represents a 400 m $\times$ 300 m urban area located within the geographical coordinates [113.93371-113.93792, 22.57494-22.57709].
-It includes 9 buildings and 5 BSs placed on the rooftops.
-Each BS is allocated 20 MHz bandwidth (equivalent to 100 RBs).
-Both 2D and 3D perspectives are provided in Fig. \ref{fig:PCL} to comprehensively depict the urban features of the simulation setup.
+Fig. \ref{fig:PCL} illustrates the simulation environment, i.e., Peng Cheng Laboratory, in the Vienna 5G system-level simulator.
+It is a 400 m $\times$ 300 m urban area located within the geographical coordinates [113.93371-113.93792, 22.57494-22.57709] in OpenStreetMap, which is a typical Urban micro (UMi) scenario.
+It includes 9 buildings and 5 micro-cell BSs placed on the rooftops.
+Each BS is allocated 20 MHz bandwidth, i.e., 100 RBs.
+Both 2D and 3D perspectives are provided in Fig. \ref{fig:PCL} to comprehensively depict the urban features of the scenario.